CONDITIONS OF SALE

 14. COMMISSION / POSTAL BIDS.
 Marlow's are pleased to execute commission bids for clients unable to attend the sale and will use all reasonable efforts to secure lots as cheaply as permitted by other bids and/or reserves if any and subject to their Conditions of Business.
 This is a free service and is undertaken subject to Marlow's other commitments during the sale.
 Marlow's cannot accept any liability for failure to execute any commission bid.
 Prospective Buyers are strongly advised to attend personally to be certain of bidding.
 All commission bids should be received 24 hours before the sale and should be written on the bidding form provided in each catalogue or sent through mycommissionbid.com.
 Marlow's are not responsible for wrong lot numbers entered against descriptions.
 Commission bids cannot be accepted from a Post Office box address.
 Minimun bidding increments/steps (at the sole discretion of the Auctioneer) £5 up to £100, £10 up to £200, £20 up to £500 and £50 or £100 thereafter.
 Out of step bids will be rounded down.
 "Plus one bid" instructions are quite acceptable

-All lots bought through commission bids will be removed during the sale by Mail Boxes Etc. who pack, insure and ship the items on the buyer's behalf with a minimum consignment (which may comprise several lot) charge of £15 plus VAT.
+All lots bought through online/commission bids will be removed on the Tuesday following the sale by Mail Boxes Etc. who pack, insure and ship the items on the buyer's behalf.
 The buyer authorises the card indicated on their bidding form to be charged by Mail Boxes Etc. for this service.

 15. PAYMENT TO SELLERS.
 Payment for lots sold, less relevant